 According to prosecutors, Hyman, now 52, a resident of Franklin Township (Somerset County), N.J., used her position as union president and treasurer during 2012-18 to divert union funds to personal uses.
 Eventually, one or more suspicious … Read More ➡

-On June 27, Kimberly Steinhoff, former treasurer of United Steelworkers Local 87, was charged in U.S. District Court for the Western District of Michigan with one count of embezzlement in the amount of $12,751 from the Munising (Upper Peninsula)-based union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards. … Read More ➡
+On February 26, Christian Leeds, former president of American Federation of State, County and Municipal Employees Local 1370, was charged in the Springfield District Court of Massachusetts with one count of larceny in the sum of $13,444 from the Springfield-based union.
+The charge follows an investigation by the Labor Department’s Office of Labor-Management Standards. … Read More ➡